vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### Direct capture

-For a `"transactionType": "DIRECT_CAPTURE"` setup the normal flow would be:
+For a `"transactionType": "DIRECT_CAPTURE"` setup, the normal flow would be:

 1. Create a (draft) agreement: [`POST:/recurring/v2/agreements`][draft-agreement-endpoint].
    The user can now confirm the agreement in Vipps (the app).
 See [Create a new agreement](#create-an-agreement).